What is Textile Recycling? And is it ACTUALLY Sustainable?

 Textiles collected for recycling are distinguished between pre-consumer and post-consumer items.
 Pre-consumer items include fabric scraps, post-industrial scraps, and unsold or unused stock.

 Post-consumer items consist of used clothing, as well as materials like vehicle and furniture upholstery.
-Depending on the quality, post-consumer items are downcycled into insulation, mattress stuffing, wet wipes, or cleaning cloths
+Depending on the quality, post-consumer items are downcycled into insulation, mattress stuffing, wet wipes, or cleaning cloths.

 Is it sustainable to donate my clothes?

 Of course, used clothing does not necessarily need to be converted.
 Clothing that is still wearable can be sold or donated to be worn again.
-I

-t’s an example many are familiar with as we donate clothes to second-hand shops, churches, community projects, or organizations such as Goodwill.
+Itā€™s an example many are familiar with as we donate clothes to second-hand shops, community projects, or organizations such as Goodwill.

-However, second-hand shops are often overwhelmed by donations and donated clothing may end up in landfills anyway.
 The True Cost reported that only 10% of the clothes people donate to thrift stores get sold -- the rest end up in landfills or flood markets in developing countries.

-Given the swift and regular manner in which people dispose of their clothing, it’s hardly surprising to note that shops, programs, charities, and other organizations usually have strict guidelines, meaning not all clothing is accepted.
+Given the swift and regular manner in which people dispose of their clothing, itā€™s hardly surprising to note that shops, programs, charities, and other organizations usually have strict guidelines, meaning not all clothing is accepted.

-In the case of takeback programs, many brands will only take back their own pieces.
 Luckily, clothing that cannot be worn again, along with pre-consumer and other post-consumer items, can be converted into yarn to make new items which is why textile recycling is such a great solution.

-How is Clothing Recycled into Yarn?
+How is Clothing ACTUALLY Recycled into Yarn or New Pieces?

 Natural fabrics are shredded with machines, then combed and carded into fibers.
 This can be used for stuffing or batting.